 Console UI to manage your todo.txt file(s).

-Your console UI to manage your todo.txt file(s).
+Your console and graphical UI to manage your todo.txt file(s).

 pter has a bunch of features that help you managing your todo.txt file: